lheapcs/docs/_includes/v2/connector/v1content/oracle-netsuite-restlet.md

 method_request_parameters.filter_val_X
 ```

 You can add any number of filter conditions using Script as you require.
 Just be sure that the numbers on the end of the properties are consecutive, without any breaks.

-If you add properties for "..._2", "..._3", skip 4 and add them for "..._5", your fifth condition will be ignored.
+If you add properties for "...\_2", "...\_3", skip 4 and add them for "...\_5", your fifth condition will be ignored.

-*NOTE:* In the "List" methods you can opt to skip the filters in the connector parameters and simply define all of your filters in script.
-To do this you will need to start the script parameters from "..._1" e.g. `method_request_parameters.filter_field_1`.
-However, the "Get New/Updated" methods' script parameters must always be set from "..._2", as the first set are already defined by the step itself.
+**NB**: In the `List` methods you can opt to skip the filters in the connector parameters and simply define all of your filters in script.

+To do this you will need to start the script parameters from "...\_1" e.g. `method_request_parameters.filter_field_1`.

+However, the "Get New/Updated" methods' script parameters must always be set from "...\_2", as the first set are already defined by the step itself.

 ### Operators and Valid Field Types